- Status Report

 sunspot regions on the disk.

-a chance for M-class flares on days one, two, and three (27 May, 28 May,
+slight chance for an M-class flare on days one, two, and three (27 May,

 IIA.
 Geophysical Activity Summary 25/2100Z to 26/2100Z: The geomagnetic

-pfu at 25/2115Z.
-Electrons greater than 2 MeV at geosynchronous orbit
+26/0018Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a

 IIB.
 Geophysical Activity Forecast: The geomagnetic field is expected

-to be at quiet to unsettled levels on days one and two (27 May, 28 May)
+to be at quiet levels on days one and two (27 May, 28 May) and quiet to

 III.
 Event probabilities 27 May-29 May